herman-interficie/nextV2/README.md

 <Search> is a Client Component, so you used the useSearchParams() hook to access the params from the client.
 <Table> is a Server Component that fetches its own data, so you can pass the searchParams prop from the page to the component.
 As a general rule, if you want to read the params from the client, use the useSearchParams() hook as this avoids having to go back to the server.

+Best practice: Debouncing

+Ahora que todo funciona optimizaremos un poco

+por cada stroke del teclado se hace una busqueda lo que estresa al navegador

+Debouncing is a programming practice that limits the rate at which a function can fire.
+In our case, you only want to query the database when the user has stopped typing.

+You can implement debouncing in a few ways, including manually creating your own debounce function.
+To keep things simple, we'll use a library called use-debounce